phidatahq/phidata/README.md

 python assistant.py
 ```

-- Add the ability to search DuckDuckGo
+- Let it search the web

 ```python
 from phi.assistant import Assistant